 - a.
-The perimeter planting area for a property that abuts [If abutting] an Agricultural, Rural Residential, or Residential Detached zoned property that is vacant or improved with an agricultural or residential use must: - i. [the perimeter planting area must] be a minimum of 10 feet wide; - ii. [each perimeter planting area must] contain a hedge, fence, or wall a minimum of 6 feet high; - iii. have a canopy tree [must be] planted every 30 feet on center [in the perimeter planting area]; and - iv. have a minimum of 2 understory trees [must be] planted for every canopy tree [in the perimeter planting area]. - b.
-The perimeter planting area for a property that abuts [If abutting] any other zoned property, right-of-way, or an Agricultural, Rural Residential, or Residential Detached zoned property that is improved with a civic and institutional, commercial, industrial, or miscellaneous use must: - i. [the perimeter planting area must] be a minimum of 6 feet wide; - ii. [each perimeter planting area must] contain a hedge or low wall a minimum of 3 feet high; and - iii. have a canopy tree [must be] planted every 30 feet on center [in the perimeter planting area]; [and] unless - iv. [where a parking lot] the property abuts another parking lot, in which case a perimeter planting area is not required.
+If abutting an Agricultural, Rural Residential, or Residential Detached zoned property that is vacant or improved with an agricultural or residential use: - i. the perimeter planting area must be a minimum of 10 feet wide; - ii. each perimeter planting area must contain a hedge, fence, or wall a minimum of 6 feet high; - iii. a canopy tree must be planted every 30 feet on center in the perimeter planting area; and - iv.
+2 understory trees must be planted for every canopy tree in the perimeter planting area. - If abutting any other zoned property, right-of-way, or an Agricultural, Rural Residential, or Residential Detached zoned property that is improved with a civic and institutional, commercial, industrial, or miscellaneous use: - i. the perimeter planting area must be a minimum of 6 feet wide; - ii. each perimeter planting area must contain a hedge or low wall a minimum of 3 feet high; - iii. a canopy tree must be planted every 30 feet on center in the perimeter planting area; and - iv. where a parking lot abuts another parking lot, perimeter planting is not required.